rust-lang/rfcs/0000-virtual.md

 We are adding a fair bit of complexity here, in particular in allowing nesting of structs/enums.
 The reduction in complexity by unifying structs and enums has clearer advantages to the language implementation than to users of the language.

 The difference between a struct and enum is subtle, and probably hard to get across in a tutorial.
-On the other hand they are satisfying different use cases with different priorities.
+On the other hand, the two are satisfying clearly different use cases with different priorities.
 I believe the extra complexity does not need to be paid for by every user in the sense that, unless you specifically want to use these features, you don't need to know about them.

 # Alternatives